Momma’s Incredible PUMPKIN CHEESECAKE

 Indulge in Momma’s Incredible PUMPKIN CHEESECAKE.
 Made with the freshest ingredients, this dessert is the perfect addition to your fall festivities.
 With a creamy pumpkin filling on a graham cracker crust, each bite is a delightful blend of sweet and spicy flavors.

-EQUIPMENT: 12 x 10 Baking "Lasagna" Pan, leak-proof spring form pan, Rotary Mandolin food cutter, large mixing bowl, measuring cups, and whisk or electric hand blender.
+EQUIPMENT: 3-quart saucepan with lid, 12 x 10 Baking Lasagna Pan, or leak-proof spring form pan, Rotary Mandolin food cutter, large mixing bowl, measuring cups, and whisk or electric hand blender.

 PREPARATION: Preparation: 1 hour 20 minutes - makes 8 to 10 servings

 - 2/3 cup graham crackers grated #1 cutting cone.

 - 1 tablespoon fresh lemon zest grated #1 cutting cone.

 - 12 ounces of evaporated milk, 1 can